liracinai/dstack/docs/docs/guides/plugins.md

 ## Apply policies

-Currently the only plugin functionality is apply policies.
+Currently, the only plugin functionality is apply policies.
-Apply policies allow modifying specs of runs, fleets, volumes, and gateways submitted on `dstack apply`.
+Apply policies allow you to modify the specs of runs, fleets, volumes, and gateways submitted via `dstack apply`.
-Subclass `dstack.plugins.ApplyPolicy` to implement them.
+To implement them, subclass `dstack.plugins.ApplyPolicy`.

 Here's an example of how to enforce certain rules using apply policies: